 - (i) Development of around 100 new homes, at an average of approximately 20 dwellings per hectare, comprising a mix of market and affordable house sizes and types that meet the requirements of Policy H3 of the Core Strategy and the needs identified in the latest version of the Herefordshire Local Housing Market Assessment.
-35%of the total number of dwellings must be affordable housing to meet the requirements of Policy H1 of the Core Strategy and to be retained in perpetuity. - (ii) A proportion of dwellings to meet life-time homes standards and the needs of the age profile of the local population. - (iii) Provision of vehicular access arrangements which meets the requirements of the Herefordshire Highways Design Guidance.
-If access is designed from Old Eardisley Road and adjacent to the north end of Kington Park Amenity land the access road should be edged with a substantial fence and hedgerow on its south side. - (iv) A development that is led by a landscape strategy to minimise impact on the environmental setting of Kington. - (v) Retention and enhancement of existing hedgerows and trees and the widening of hedgerows and some tree planting to the west, east and south of the site. - (vi) Development of bespoke, high-quality and inclusive design that contributes to the distinctiveness of this part of Kington. - (vii) New green infrastructure, together with walking and cycling links from the development to the town centre as illustrated in Diagram 1. - (viii) Footpath connections to allow pedestrian access onto Kingswood Road. - (ix) Sustainable standards of design and construction. - (x) A comprehensive sustainable drainage system which includes measures to manage ground and surface water drainage and safeguard against increased flood risk and complies with SD3 of the Core Strategy. - (xi) Connection to the mains water infrastructure network to comply with SD4 of the Core Strategy. - (xii) Maximum use of permeable surfaces. - (xiii) Provision of open access amenity/playground space. - (xiv) Minimal use of external artificial lighting.
+35% of the total number of dwellings must be affordable housing to meet the requirements of Policy H1 of the Core Strategy and to be retained in perpetuity; - (ii) a proportion of dwellings to meet life-time homes standards and the needs of the age profile of the local population; - (iii) provision of vehicular access arrangements which meets the requirements of the Herefordshire Highways Design Guidance.
+If access is designed from Old Eardisley Road and adjacent to the north end of Kington Park Amenity land the access road should be edged with a substantial fence and hedgerow on its south side; - (iv) a development that is led by a landscape strategy to minimise impact on the environmental setting of Kington; - (v) retention and enhancement of existing hedgerows and trees and the widening of hedgerows and some tree planting to the west, east and south of the site; - (vi) development of bespoke, high-quality and inclusive design that contributes to the distinctiveness of this part of Kington; - (vii) new green infrastructure, together with walking and cycling links from the development to the town centre as illustrated in Diagram 1; - (viii) footpath connections to allow pedestrian access onto Kingswood Road; - (ix) sustainable standards of design and construction; - (x) a comprehensive sustainable drainage system which includes measures to manage ground and surface water drainage and safeguard against increased flood risk and complies with SD3 of the Core Strategy; - (xi) connection to the mains water infrastructure network to comply with SD4 of the Core Strategy; - (xii) maximum use of permeable surfaces; - (xiii) provision of open access amenity/playground space; and - (xiv) minimal use of external artificial lighting;

-The scheme will be expected to engage and consult with the community and Town and Parish Councils and, where viable, to meet all s106 and CIL requirements.
+The scheme will be expected to engage and consult with the community, where viable to meet all s106 and CIL requirements.

-Diagram 1: Land South of Kington
+Diagram 1.
+Indicative Masterplan for Land South of Kington (sites K5 and K6)